magnASCII.io Simone Magnaschi

 Saved on: 2021-05-19

-Hosting SQLite databases on Github Pages
+Hosting SQLite databases on Github Pages - (or IPFS or any static file hoster) - phiresky's blog

 I was writing a tiny website to display statistics of how much sponsored content a Youtube creator has over time when I noticed that I often write a small tool as a website that queries some data from a database and then displays it in a graph, a table, or similar.
+But if you want to use a

 Saved on: 2021-05-03